Howling Like a Wild Wolf: Overcoming Fear and Undermining the Invader: Rod Coronado

 are still dying every spring; the last wild wolves and indigenous

 people are under continued assault.
-Instead of the

 citizen action that one would expect from non-sympathizers and